Bhogpur, Kamrup

-Bhogpur is a village in Kamrup rural district, in outskirts of Guwahati, in the state of Assam, India, situated in south bank of river Brahmaputra.
+Bhogpur is a village in Kamrup rural district, in the outskirts of Guwahati, in the state of Assam, India, situated in south bank of river Brahmaputra.
 It is surrounded by localities of Sonapur, Jorabat, and Jagiroad.

 Transport

 The village is located south of National Highway 31 and connected to Guwahati with regular buses and other modes of transportation.

 Attractions

 The village is known for 'Tegheriya picnic spot'.